tomhartnett/sleekible/_posts/2022-10-01-scrollviewreader-crashing-on-ios16.markdown

 ![screenshot of toolbar issue](/assets/replaced-fake-toolbar.png)

-Finally, the actual feature I was actually trying to implement when discovering these bugs was the addition of colors to the app.
+Finally, the actual feature I was trying to implement when discovering these bugs was the addition of colors to the app.
 Now, a list can be assigned a color.
 The color is shown next to the name of the list, and the user can choose from several colors.

 ![screenshot of list colors](/assets/list-color-options.png)